mikeyjwilliams/node-db-challenge/README.md

 - so they have a unique identifying column.

-* [ ] What is the name given to a table column that references the primary key on another table.
+* [x] What is the name given to a table column that references the primary key on another table.

+- foreign key

 * [ ] What do we need in order to have a _many to many_ relationship between two tables.